AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-target-activities.md

 >
 >To set up your Analytics for Target panel for Auto-Target activities, choose any control experience, choose Visits as the normalizing metric, and choose the same goal metric that was chosen for optimization during Target activity creation.

-## Use the Control vs. Targeted dimension for comparing Adobe Target’s ensemble ML model to your control
+## Use the Control vs. Targeted dimension to compare Adobe Target’s ensemble ML model to your control

 The default A4T panel is designed for classic (manual) A/B tests or Auto-Allocate activities where the goal is to compare the performance of individual experiences against the Control experience.
 In [!DNL Auto-Target] activities, however, the first order comparison should be between the Control *strategy* and the Targeted *strategy* (in other words, determining the lift of the overall performance of the [!DNL Auto-Target] ensemble ML model over the Control strategy).